PaulKinlan/paul.kinlan.me/source/_posts/2014-12-08-what-news-readers-want.markdown

 categories: browsers mobile news
 ---

-I love the way Developer Realations works.
-We work along side the engineering team on Chrome to work out how developers (you) can build better apps.

 One thing that I am working on at the moment is breaking up each of the verticals that define an app (News, Retail, Games, Travel, Media etc) and working out what use-cases they need and how web technology can solve them.

 An area that I am really interested in is News apps, many organisations report that the only place that they are seeing growth in engagment and revenue is on Mobile, specifically Mobile Apps.